 Commodity storage buildings are a huge financial investment.
 It’s important to consider not only the initial building cost but also the maintenance cost and the value of the stored items.
-When comparing building types used for commodity and grain storage, fabric buildings have several advantages.
+When comparing building types used for commodity and grain storage, Legacy buildings have several advantages.

 A passive air system like this keeps the commodity storage price low.
 Once the ventilation system is installed in the fabric building, it requires no maintenance.
 No matter how corrosive the environment or how heavy your stored material, there are no vents and no fans to corrode or clog.
 There’s no cost to run the ventilation system, and there’s no worry that it will quit during a particularly dry or hot spell.

-Of course, fabric buildings can support more active ventilation systems as well.
+Of course, Legacy buildings can support more active ventilation systems as well.
 If your grain storage facility requires fans, intake and exhaust vents, open end walls or other ventilation systems, they can be added to your building.
 The fabric building will still remain cooler than a building made of steel.
 And a design-built building also gives you the options of using concrete walls for even more grain storage options.